 7 aspects of coverage to consider when choosing a plan

-As you compare health insurance plans, use this checklist below to weigh the pros and cons of each one, so you can find the coverage and care you need at a price you can afford.
+As you compare health insurance plans, use this list below to weigh the pros and cons so you can find the coverage and health care you need to keep you and your employees happy, healthy and covered – all at a price you can afford.

-To keep costs in check, narrow networks limit coverage to a select group of physicians, specialists and hospitals, while broad networks give your employees more flexibility to choose who they see, but at a higher cost.
+To keep costs in check, narrow networks limit coverage to a select group of physicians, specialists and hospitals.
+Broad networks give your employees more flexibility to choose who they see but at a higher cost.

-To save on costs, some plans do not provide coverage for out-of-network services unless it’s an emergency, while others will give your employees the choice to receive care from any provider who may be either in or out of network.
+To save on costs, some plans do not provide coverage for out-of-network services unless it’s an emergency.
+Others give your employees the choice to receive care from any provider who may be in or out of network.

 Depending on the plan, your employees may need to see their primary care provider before seeing a specialist.
 Other plans do not require referrals.

-A maximum out-of-pocket cost sets a limit on your employee’s annual financial liability.
+The out-of-pocket maximum sets a limit on your employee’s annual financial liability.
 After they have paid out-of-pocket through deductibles, copayments or coinsurance up to the maximum amount, the insurance company pays the full charges for any additional covered medical services used that year.
-Monthly premiums do not count toward maximum out-of-pocket costs.
+Monthly premiums do not count toward the out-of-pocket maximum.

 When choosing a health insurance plan, you’re also forming a partnership.
-By picking a plan that gives you someone to serve as your point of contact, you can build a relationship with someone who knows you, your business and your goals.
+By picking a plan that gives you a single point of contact, you can build a relationship with someone who knows you, your business and your goals.